GMPavanLab/SwarmCGM/README.md

 ### Local usage

-For testing purposes, the following specs will be sufficient:
+For testing purposes, the following specs should be sufficient:

 - RAM: 4+ GB
 - CPU: 8+ cores, 2.0+ GHz/core
 - GPU: optional

-For decent performance, it is recommended to use:

-- RAM: 8+ GB
-- CPU: 36+ cores, 3.6+ Ghz/core
-- GPU: optional

 ### HPC usage

-For optimal performance, SwarmCG can be executed on HPC resources.
-This enables calibrating accurate CG lipid FFs via the usage of many different lipids in the training set, which allows to fully take advantage of the transferability constraint imposed to the parameters of the FF (*i.e.* the FF parameters are tested at each iteration via multiple CG simulations of lipid bilayers).
+For optimal performance, SwarmCG should be executed on HPC resources.
+This enables calibrating accurate CG lipid FFs via the usage of many different lipid bilayers in the training set, which allows to fully take advantage of the transferability constraint imposed to the parameters of the FF (*i.e.* the FF parameters are tested at each iteration via multiple CG simulations of lipid bilayers).

 Supported HPC resource managers:
-- SLURM
+- SLURM (distributes 1 simulation per node, within the user-defined number of nodes made available)

 # Installation Guide

-Standalone files can be directly copied as [provided here](https://github.com/GMPavanLab/SwarmCGM/tree/main/).
+Standalone files can be directly copied as [provided here](github.com/GMPavanLab/SwarmCGM/tree/main/).

 Users must install the following python packages prior to executing the code: